- Grain aphid

 Conservation of natural enemies such as parasitoid wasps and carabid beetles can reduce the need for insecticide use.
 Flowering field margins and other areas of uncropped land containing wildflower mixtures attract parasitoids and provide cover for other predators.
 Avoidance of pesticide use when aphid populations are low can help to conserve natural enemies.

-In the Autumn, seed treatments (containing clothianidin, imidacloprid or thiamethoxam) provide protection for 4-6 weeks.
-If aphids are still invading after the six-week protection window, an additional foliar spray (pyrethroid) may be necessary.
-If the crop has not had a seed treatment and aphids are invading, a pyrethroid spray is recommended when the first leaves appear to reduce BYDV risk.
-It the pyrethroid treatment does not work use an alternative insecticide because there could be pyrethoid resistance.
+In the autumn, if aphids are invading, a pyrethroid spray is recommended when the first leaves appear to reduce BYDV risk.
+If the pyrethroid treatment does not work use an alternative insecticide because there could be pyrethroid resistance.
 By growth stage 31 (stem elongation) cereals are more tolerant to BYDV spread.

-To receive the aphid alerts directly to your inbox, contact email@example.com
+To receive AHDB Aphid News directly to your inbox, contact https://ahdb.org.uk/keeping-in...